Water for Long Island

 2. In many areas, current water withdrawals from the aquifer system are approaching an unsustainable level of demand.
 This is especially evident in parts of Nassau County.
 Contrary to popular belief, the aquifers do not contain an unlimited amount of water nor can the aquifers support water withdrawals that push total water loss from the aquifers to levels that exceed recharge.

 3. The typical amount of water used per person on Long Island is above the national per capita average.
-We use around 130-140 gallons of water per person per day while many studies cite the national average water use rate at approximately 100 gallons per person per day.
-Per capita water use in the summer can reach to 400 gallons per day due to heavy irrigation practices for lawns, landscaping and outdoor facilities such as pools and water features.
+We use around 130-140 gallons of water per person per day, while many studies cite the national average at approximately 100 gallons per person per day.
+Per capita water use in the summer can reach 400 gallons per day due to heavy irrigation practices for lawns, landscaping, and outdoor facilities such as pools and water features.

-4. Water quality in the aquifers has slowly deteriorated over the past 40-50 years.
-This is due to the fact that Long Islander's live on top of their water supply.
-As we develop and change the land, we also release chemicals and waste that slowly migrates through the soil and into the groundwater.
+4. Water quality in the aquifers has slowly deteriorated over the past 50 years.
+This is because Long Islanders live above their water supply.
+As we develop and change the land, we also release chemicals and waste that slowly migrate through the soil and into the groundwater.

-When Long Island is compared to the many other areas around the U.S. that also rely on groundwater, Long Island may be unique in the degree to which this aquifer system and the groundwater it stores is confronted with so many different yet substantial problems representing both water quality and water quantity issues.
+Compared to the many other areas around the U.S. that also rely on groundwater, Long Island may be unique in the degree to which this aquifer system and the groundwater it stores are confronted with so many different yet substantial problems representing both water quality and water quantity issues.